 The book is available for purchase online through Elsevier, as well as Amazon, Barnes & Noble and other online retailers.
-All royalties are used exclusively to support the pediatric residency program.
+All royalties are used to support the pediatric residency program.